 So today we have talked about alignment; finding our soft power or calm readiness or otherwise called peaceful alertness, by using a motion called Arch and Curl, which allows us to go easily from the Green Light through the center and to the Red Light reflexes, so that we find that neutral place, that easy place right in the middle, where we are really not using much effort to stay in alignment.
 And that alignment will line up the backs of your eyes, your esophagus, your heart, and your pelvic floor, so that your body works optimally; your brain works optimally; your emotions; and you’re sensing or awareness is all available to you.
 The more we are aware of our whole body, our body as a whole ,the easier it is for our nervous system to know that we are well.
 Everything’s OK.

 That’s what we have for today.
 Thank you for joining me.
 I hope that you will come again and see what we have to learn together.
-This has been Move Into Resilience.
-You can find more at Move Into Resilience.com.
+This has been Move Into Coherence.
+You can find more at Move Into Coherence.com.
 I’m Pamela Stokes.
 Take it easy!